Dusty Rhodes: Personal life

 Runnels was married to Sandra McHargue from 1965 to 1975, with whom he shared two children: Dustin, and Kristin Runnels, a Dallas Cowboys cheerleader.
 In 1978, he married Michelle Rubio, with whom he had two children: Teil Runnels and Cody Runnels.
 The couple were married for 37 years until his death in 2015.
-He had six grandchildren: Dakota, the daughter of Dustin and his ex-wife, Terri Boatright; Dalton and Dylan, children of Kristin and her husband Don Ditto; Kellan and Maris, children of Teil and her husband Kevin Gergel; and Liberty, daughter of Cody and his wife Brandi.
+He had seven grandchildren: Dakota, the daughter of Dustin and his ex-wife, Terri Boatright; Dalton and Dylan, children of Kristin and her husband Don Ditto; Kellan and Maris, children of Teil and her husband Kevin Gergel; and Liberty and Leilani, daughters of Cody and his wife Brandi.
 He also had a brother, Larry, and a sister, Connie.

 He played baseball and football for Sul Ross State University in Alpine, Texas before transferring to West Texas State University.

 Illness and death

 In his later years, Rhodes suffered from kidney disease.

 On June 10, 2015, paramedics responded to Rhodes's home in Orlando, Florida, after getting a call reporting that he had fallen.
 They drove him to a nearby hospital, where he died the next day at the age of 69 from the effects of kidney failure.
 Rhodes was cremated, and his ashes were spread in November 2015 by his son Dustin on a ranch that Rhodes loved to visit.

 At the 2015 Money in the Bank pay-per-view event, a ten-bell salute was given in honor of Rhodes, with the entire WWE roster and the McMahon family on the entrance ramp.
 The next night on Raw, they honored him with a video tribute and a special after Raw on the WWE Network.
 At the NXT tapings following his death, he was honored with another ten-bell salute.